 In considering whether there is an impediment to the approval of a variety denomination under Article 63 of Council Regulation (EC) No 2100/94, the Community Plant Variety Right Office ("the Office") shall have regard to the guidelines set out below.
-Below each Article, the relevant sub-paragraph of Article 63(3) and 63(4) of the Basic Regulation is indicated.
+Below each Article, the relevant sub-paragraph of Article 63(3) and 63(4) of Council Regulation (EC) No 2100/94 is indicated.